CEOS Development Environment

 In response to this changing environment, CEOS has evolved, becoming more complex and expanding the number and scope of its activities.
 In addition to its original charge, CEOS now focuses on validated requirements levied by external organizations, works closely with other satellite coordinating bodies (e.g. the Coordination Group for Meteorological Satellites, CGMS), and continues its role as the primary forum for international coordination of space-based Earth observations.

-Over the past three decades, CEOS has significantly contributed to the advancement of space-based Earth observation community efforts.
-CEOS Agencies communicate, collaborate, and exchange information on Earth observation activities, spurring useful partnerships such as the Integrated Global Observing Strategy (IGOS).
-CEOS played an influential role in the establishment and ongoing development of the Group on Earth Observations (GEO) and the Global Earth Observation System of Systems (GEOSS).
-CEOS, through the major investments made by CEOS Agencies in developing the space segment of GEOSS, continues to provide space-based Earth observations in support of GEOSS implementation.
+Over the past four decades, CEOS has significantly contributed to the advancement of space-based Earth observation community efforts.
+The over 60 members and associates of CEOS communicate, collaborate, and exchange information on Earth observation (EO) activities, spurring useful partnerships and outputs that respond to stakeholder needs.
+CEOS played an influential role in the establishment and ongoing development of the Group on Earth Observations (GEO) Work Programme activities.
+CEOS, through major investments made by its member Agencies, continues to provide space-based data in

-CEOS Agencies work together to launch multi-agency collaborative missions, and such cooperative efforts have highly benefited users all around the world.
-CEOS also provides an established means of communicating with external organizations, enabling CEOS to understand and act upon these organizations’ Earth observation needs and requirements.
+CEOS Agencies work together on collaborative missions and initiatives, and such cooperative efforts have highly benefited users all around the world.
+CEOS provides an established means of communicating with external organisations, enabling Agencies to collectively understand and act upon external stakeholder needs, in promoting the use of EO data, facilitating international cooperation, and fostering innovation.
+This important collaboration has helped contribute to addressing key challenges of our time including, but not limited to, disaster response, resource management, food security, and other areas.

 CEOS employs three Governing Documents that guide its work: